 The Science and Technology Department, Manipur, which was set up in January, 1985 has been acting as a Nodal Agency in the State for planning, co-ordinating and promoting science and technology for achieving the socio-economic objectives through meaningful applications in numerous developmental programmes.
-In view of the growing significance of Information Technology, the Department of Science and Technology was renamed as Department of Science & Technology and Information Technology from 5th September, 2009.
+In view of the growing significance of Information Technology, the Department of Science and Technology was renamed as Department of

+Science & Technology and Information Technology.
+The Department has reverted to its original name as Department of Science & Technology from 5th September, 2009.
 The Department has 2(two) registered societies viz., Manipur Science & Technology Council (MASTEC) and Manipur Remote Sensing Applications Centre (MARSAC).
-The Department also implemented a number of schemes in 2018-19 under 3 (three) major schemes viz. (i) Scientific Research, (ii) Integrated Rural Energy planning and (iii) North Eastern Council (NEC).